Isle of Man Stamp Collecting is the perfect way to discover what makes the Isle of Man so special...

 Location: The centre of the Irish Sea - 50 km (31 miles) from Ireland and 50 km (31 miles) from the UK.

-Head of State: Her Majesty the Queen
+Head of State: His Majesty the King

 Status: An internally self-governing dependent territory of the Crown which is not part of the United Kingdom.